 Only 2 tagging links.
-This was clearly not an area of focus for Bundaberg compared to how much analysis, advertising and tagging goes on with the two retailer sites.
+This was clearly not an area of focus for Bundaberg compared to how much analysis, advertising and tagging goes on with the retailer sites.

 Wapplyzer - 19 applications

 A decent amount of software platforms on the site, with the most noteworthy being e-Commerce done through Magento (now part of Adobe).
-There’s basic analytics and tagging, though no other platforms that you’d class as particularly advanced (or expensive).
+There’s basic analytics and tagging, though no other platforms you’d class as particularly advanced (or expensive).

-Nothing as sophisticated as the retail stores, but enough martech to support a simple e-Commerce alcohol sales experience.
+Nothing as sophisticated as the retail stores.
+But enough martech to support a simple e-Commerce alcohol sales experience.